aiji42/botui/README.md

  Please provide a name for your user pool: botui_userpool How do you want users to be able to sign in?
 Email
  Do you want to add User Pool Groups?
 Yes
- Provide a name for your user pool group: customer
+ Provide a name for your user pool group: customera
  Do you want to add another User Pool Group?
 Yes Provide a name for your user pool group: admin
  Do you want to add another User Pool Group?
 No